-- Obtain an independent study authorization form from the CGT Graduate Studies web site at https://tech.purdue.edu/sites/default/files/files/CGT\Independent\Study\Authoriz ation\Nov\2010.doc.
-This form is a request for permission to enroll in an independent study course (refer to the sample form in Appendix D for an example of the Independent Study form). - 2.
-Meet with your professor to discuss your proposed study and secure his/her approval for the project you envision. - 3.
-Incorporating your professor's input, prepare a detailed project prospectus (typed or word processed, use APA format, title page), including the following indicated sections: - a.
+1. Obtain an independent study authorization form from the CGT Graduate Studies web site: https://polytechnic.purdue.edu/degrees/ms-computer-graphics- technology/resources/forms-and-documents.This form is a request for permission to CGT M.S.
+Graduate Student Handbook, December 2020 enroll in an independent study course.

+- 2. Meet with their professor to discuss their proposed study and secure their approval for the envisioned project. - 3.
+Incorporating the professor's input, prepare a detailed project prospectus (typed; use APA format, title page), including the following indicated sections: - a.
 Problem: Define the rationale and delimit your problem area (explain your interest in pursuing the project, why this area is of concern to you).
 How does this project relate to your degree objectives? - b.
 Purpose and Objectives: What do you hope to accomplish?
 Provide a physical numbered listing of all objectives you expect to accomplish. - c.
 Procedures: Explain the methods you expect to use and any unusual requirements for materials, equipment, or facilities.
 A graphical time line and two progress reports from the student must be submitted by the student to the professor in charge between weeks three and ten of the semester.
 Specifically, indicate key deadline dates for each progress report and deliverable.
-Provide a narrative, flow chart, or outline of step by step procedures used to complete this study.
+Provide a narrative, flow chart, or outline of step-by-step procedures used to complete this study.
 If applicable, provide a supply and material cost worksheet. - d.
-Outcomes: What will be the tangible results (deliverables, i.e. software source code, papers, reports, products, or summaries) of your study?
+Outcomes: What will be the tangible results (deliverables, i.e., software source code, papers, reports, products, or summaries) of your study?
 Who will receive copies (office, professor, co working professor, and student)?
 Will you conduct a formal presentation of your results?

-NOTE: This prospectus should be about one to three pages in length.
+NOTE: This prospectus should be 2-3 pages in length.
 A good way to prepare a prospectus is to subhead it using the above categories and present the information below each subheading.

 - e.
-16-week outline: The 16 week outline should include a week-by-week listing of any meetings, milestones or other deliverables, along with associated due dates, that the student will undertake. - 4.
-Meet with your professor in charge to discuss and refine your project prospectus.

-- 5. Revise the prospectus as necessary.
-Complete the INDEPENDENT STUDY AUTHORIZATION FORM (refer to the sample in Appendix D); attach it to the front of the prospectus; and secure the signatures of your academic advisor and the professor in charge of the independent study course you will be taking before pursuing the approval and signature of the appropriate committee. - 6.
+16-week outline: The 16-week outline should include a week-by-week listing of any meetings, milestones or other deliverables, along with associated due dates, that the student will undertake. - 4.
+Meet with your professor in charge to discuss and refine your project prospectus. - 5.
+Revise the prospectus as necessary.
+Complete the independent study authorization form; attach it to the front of the prospectus; and secure the signatures of your academic advisor and the professor in charge of the independent study course you will be taking before pursuing the approval and signature of the appropriate committee. - 6.
 Submit the signed copy of your request to the CGT Graduate Secretary, requesting that it be given to the appropriate committee for review. - 7.
 Once the request for an independent study course is approved, the course will be available for registration.